 How do students apply for the Direct Unsubsidized Loan?
 To apply for a Direct Loan, students must first complete and submit the Free Application for Federal Student Aid (FAFSA®).
 Their school will use the information from their FAFSA to determine how much student aid they are eligible to receive.
 Direct Loans are generally included as part of their financial aid package.

 What is the difference between a Direct Unsubsidized Loan, and a Direct Subsidized loan?
 Direct Subsidized Loans are available to undergraduate students with financial need.
 The U.S. Department of Education pays the interest on subsidized loans while students are enrolled in their undergraduate program.
 The Direct Unsubsidized Loan are available to undergraduate and graduate students; there is no requirement to demonstrate financial need.
 The Unsubsidized loan begins accruing interest as soon as funds are disbursed.
 More information on the difference between Direct Unsubsidized Loan, and a Direct Subsidized loans can be found here.

 What is the aggregate loan limit?
 The total amount that a student may borrow for undergraduate and graduate study.

 How does a student find out if they’re near their aggregate loan limit?
 Students can go to NSLDS.ed.gov to view their federal student loans borrowing history.

 What is the Direct Unsubsidized loan current interest rate?
 The interest rate for the Direct Unsubsidized Loan is determined at the beginning of each academic year and is available on the DoE site.

 Do students have to pay their student loans back while they’re in school?
 A student’s federal loans will be in a deferment status while they are enrolled at least half-time.
 Their federal loans will go into repayment 6 months after they have completed their program or dropped their enrollment status to less than half-time.

 What criteria is used to determine eligibility?

-- U.S. citizen or eligible noncitizen
+U.S. citizen or eligible noncitizen

-- have valid SSN
+have valid SSN

 registered with Selective Service if the student is a male (must register between 18-25)

 enrolled or accepted for enrollment as a regular student in eligible degree program

 enrolled at least half-time

 maintain satisfactory academic program in college or career school

 not currently in default on previous student loans borrowed through FSA

 Are there any additional loan fees?
 There is a loan origination fee that is a percentage of the total loan amount.
 The loan origination fee is deducted proportionately from each loan disbursement a student receives.

 What if a student is in default or has defaulted on a prior federal student loan?
 Students should review their loan history in NSLDS.ed.gov and contact their lender for details on how to clear the default.

 Direct Graduate PLUS Loan

 What is the Direct Graduate PLUS Loan?
 The Direct Graduate PLUS loan is a federal loan that graduate or professional degree students can use to help pay education expenses.